victorrica/Bandersnatch/README.md

 # What can I do with the script ?
-1. Hidden button by coordinate by stylesheet( CSS ).
+1. Hidden button by coordinate using stylesheet
-2. Choosing Button to play specific video.
+2. Choosing Button to play specific video
-3. Naming the buttons.
+3. Naming the buttons
-4. Setting time when the buttons showing up (timeout). even you can set global and partitial.
+4. Setting time when the buttons showing up before the video ends.
+You can even set as global or partitial
-4. Setting video as default every other scene that if user don't choose selection.
+4. Setting video as default every other scene that if user don't choose selection
-5. Intro video for when user run the program ).
+5. Intro video.
+For when user runs the program
-6. Start Video ( First video that when start ) .
+6. Start Video.
+First video that when user hits the start button
-7. Customize video paths.
+7. Customize video paths

 # I want to make interaction video.
 But, I can't write script at all.